Skip to content

 The wave doesn't care what level you are.
 It cares if you respect it.

-Samira, chef at Nomad Surf Camp Since 2009
+Samira, the chef in Nomad Surf Camp's kitchen Since 2009

 Samira